 E.3.a.4.
 Three (3) letters of reference from cardiology associates with whom the candidate has worked during the training program.
-At least one must be from either an ACVIM (Cardiology) Diplomate or an approved ECVIM Diplomate certified in the Specialty of Cardiology.
-It is preferred that a second reference also come from either an ACVIM (Cardiology) Diplomate or an approved ECVIM Diplomate certified in the Specialty of Cardiology) Diplomate or an approved ECVIM Diplomate certified in the Specialty of Cardiology and the third from an ACVIM Diplomate certified in the Specialty of Small Animal Internal Medicine or Large Animal Internal Medicine.
-Each referee must send the reference letter or form as directed in the credentials packet.
+At least one must be from either an ACVIM (Cardiology) Diplomate or an approved ECVIM-CA Diplomate certified in the Specialty of Cardiology.
+It is preferred that a second reference also come from either an ACVIM (Cardiology) Diplomate or an approved ECVIM-CA Diplomate certified in the Specialty of Cardiology Diplomate or an approved ECVIM-CA Diplomate certified in the Specialty of Cardiology and the third from an ACVIM Diplomate certified in the Specialty of Small Animal Internal Medicine or Large Animal Internal Medicine.
+Each referee must submit the reference letter or form as directed in the credentials packet.

 E.3.a.5.
-A Candidate Fee Remittance Form must be submitted and Credentials fee may be paid by US bank check (US funds) or by MasterCard, Visa or American Express (refer to D.2.i.).
+An on-line application must be completed and fees paid by MasterCard, Visa or American Express (refer to D.2.i.).